af83/sponges/README.md

 ## HTTP supervision

 sponges provides an HTTP interface to supervise the pool's activity, and to expose pids.
-HTTP supervision can be enable in the configuration:
+HTTP supervision can be enabled in the configuration:

 ``` ruby